Lester L. Wolff: Post-congressional career

 Wolff was the president of the International Trade and Development Agency.
 He was the director of the Pacific Community Institute at Touro College, and published numerous books on foreign policy.
 He hosted a weekly PBS show, Ask Congress, continuously since the mid-1980s.
 Due to his expertise in Asian culture and relations, Wolff was a well sought-after consultant.
 He was a director of the Griffon Corporation from 1987 to 2007.
 In 2014, he accepted the Congressional Gold Medal, the highest civilian award in the United States, on behalf of volunteers of the Civil Air Patrol who had served during World War II.

 With the death of James D. Martin on October 30, 2017, Wolff became the oldest living former member of Congress.
 He turned 100 in January 2019.
 He was active on Twitter and continued to write until his death.
 He was a vocal opponent of Donald Trump's presidency.
 In February 2019, Wolff donated his congressional papers to Adelphi University in Garden City, New York.
 In February 2020, the Oyster Bay National Wildlife Refuge was renamed the Congressman Lester Wolff Oyster Bay National Wildlife Refuge.

 Personal life and death

 Wolff married Blanche Silvers in 1940; she died in 1997.
 Lester was an observant Jew and prayed daily.
 Wolff died at a hospital in Syosset, New York, on May 11, 2021, at age 102.
+He was the last living former U.S. representative born in the 1910s.